8 tips for doing business with European spices and herbs buyers

 When approaching European buyers of spices and herbs for the first time, it is important to be concise and to quickly but clearly introduce yourself and your offer.
 This is especially important when you meet them during trade fairs.
 The communication style of some societies is characterised as ‘circular’: people tend to give detailed information around the main subject, which is often only stated at the end of the conversation.
 This is opposite to the ‘linear’ communication style of Germany, Austria or the Netherlands and many other countries in Europe, where people usually start with the subject and come to details later.

 Another important aspect of communication style is the expression of emotions.
-For example, British people, Germans or Dutch people usually monitor and control the amount of emotions they show in business meetings.
+For example, British people, Germans or Dutch people usually monitor and control the amount of emotion they show in business meetings.
 On the other hand, in markets such as eastern Europe, Spain, Italy and France, emotional reactions are very common including laughing, smiling, grimacing or scowling.
 Personal space is also perceived differently in southern Europe.
 People tend to stand closer to each other than in western Europe, but this depends on closeness between them.
 According to a recent study, Brits like to keep a metre between themselves and a stranger, 80cm from an acquaintance and just over 50cm from an intimate or close friend.

 Hierarchy in the workplace